Leo Morejon

 A clipping agency manages clipping campaigns end to end.
 They handle the platform relationships, the clipper network, the content guidelines, and the distribution.

 Some focus on gaming and streaming.
 More of them are pitching consumer brands now.
 They vary a lot in how they handle disclosure and brand safety.
-Ask about that directly before you sign anything.

 The heaviest users are musicians, gaming creators, and entertainment companies.
 Per The Verge's reporting, artists like Yung Gravy, the Rolling Stones, and Ski Mask the Slump God have run clipping campaigns.
 Sports brands including the NFL and UFC have used them.
 Warner Bros. and Universal have too.

 Consumer brands are earlier in the curve.
 Some fintech and investment apps are testing it.
 Crypto brands have gone hard on it.
 Most traditional consumer brands are still figuring out whether this channel makes sense for them.
+The playbook for consumer brands is still being written.

 No. PR clipping is media monitoring.
 Tracking and collecting press coverage of your brand across news outlets and publications.
 If you searched "PR clipping" and landed here, you're probably looking for a media monitoring tool like Meltwater or Cision, not a clipping agency.